-Si Riparian rev trategy # 10 vegetation guidelines Build on existing riparian vegetation guidelines to encourage consistency across the estuary landscape and differing land tenures Implen nentation Details Comments Suggested Actions for Implementation Lead agency HLLS Two relevant guideline documents have 10.1 Prepare riparian revegetation guidelines and fact Support agencies DPI Fisheries, OEH, NCC, MCC, PSC recently been released.
+Annual Control of the trategy # 10 vegetation guidelines Build on existing riparian vegetation guide landscape and differing land tenures elines to encourage consistency across the estuary Implem nentation Details Comments Suggested Actions for Implementation Lead agency HLLS Two relevant guideline documents have 10.1 Prepare riparian revegetation guidelines and fact Support agencies DPI Fisheries, OEH, NCC, MCC, PSC recently been released.
 These are Principles for riparian lands management (LWA 2007), sheets specific to the Hunter Estuary to promote optimum habitat, ecological corridor, erosion control Cost estimate \$20,000 and Where Land Meets Water - Resource Kit (HCRCMA 2007).
 A challenge of riparian and scenic amenity benefits through rehabilitation of riparian areas.
 Environmental weeds and pests Funding opportunities HLLS rehabilitation is the diversity of morphological, physiological and life history adaptations which should be considered as part of the guidelines.
-Measurable Riparian vegetation rehabilitation undertaken consistently across all LGAs in accordance with the guidelines enable plant species to persist in these variable and dynamic habitats.
-This highlights the need for a considered approach to rehabilitation across the estuary.
-The dynamic nature of 10.2 Implement revegetation programs using the riparian revegetation guidelines.
-Programs can be implemented through volunteer groups/ green teams and/or direct landholder involvement schemes Timing Ongoing vegetation communities in riparian habitats as a 10.3 Monitor and evaluate rehabilitation works Objectives addressed 1, 2, 6, 15, 17 , 21 considered.
-An overall strategy will better implemented under the plans, and update / modify the guidelines as necessary based on practical Related strategies 8, 9, 17 degree of shade created by riparian vegetation outcomes of its application.
-Applicable Management Zones 1, 2 aquatic plants and animals, implications for flood velocities (due to possible increases in roughness and flow resistance)
+Measurable Riparian vegetation rehabilitation undertaken consistently across all LGAs in accordance with the guidelines 10.2 Implement revegetation programs using the riparian revegetation guidelines.
+Programs can be implemented through volunteer groups/ green teams and/or direct landholder involvement schemes Timing Ongoing vegetation communities in riparian habitats as a result of fluvial disturbance also needs to be 10.3 Monitor and evaluate rehabilitation works Objectives addressed 1, 2, 6, 15, 17 , 21 considered.
+An overall strategy will better consider more holistic aspects, for example, the implemented under the plans, and update / modify the guidelines as necessary based on practical Related strategies 8, 9, 17 degree of shade created by riparian vegetation outcomes of its application.
+Applicable Management Zones 1, 2 can influence the growth and development of aquatic plants and animals, implications for flood velocities (due to possible increases in roughness and flow resistance).